I once asked on social media:

-If you find you can’t deliver on the promise (for example, What Mark Zuckerberg Can Teach Your About Empathy just doesn’t work for some reason), you’ve got to scrap that idea and find another.
+If you find you can’t deliver on the promise, you’ve got to scrap that idea and find another.

 Don’t strain to make a bad analogy work; simply look for another pairing of meaning and fascination — they’re everywhere once you understand what you’re looking for.